rkp1503/rkp1503/README.md

     <ul>
         <li> <b>Note 1:</b> Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level. </li>
         <li> <b>Note 2:</b> Mathematica is a programming language I have used, but I decided to not show it in the profile since it would not properly display how much I used Mathematica in comparison to the other programming languages. </li>
+        <li> <b>Note 3:</b> The statistics only include code I created.
+This ignores all repositories that I have forked and repositories with code that I did not make. </li>
     </ul>
     <h2> My Skills: </h2>
     <h3> Programming Languages </h3>